giuper/Blockchain24/06-dAppTEAL/README.md

     approvalProgramAddress=approvalProgramResponse["hash"]
 ```

-The program is associated with an address found in "hash" field of the Response.
+The program is associated with an address found in the "hash" field of the Response.
 This [simple](./computeHash.py) program shows how the hash is computed starting from the bytecode file ```.tok```.

 The ```globalScheme``` specifies the number of integer and string global